stellar-deprecated/solar/docs/architecture.md

 ```

 ## Current gulp support
-`gulp-solar` currently exists to build these two files.
-It currently does not do much and does not have to ability to flatten the scss files into one file nor does it compile the css-bundle.
+[`gulp-solar`](https://github.com/stellar/gulp-solar) currently exists to build these two files.
+It is currently still a work in progress and does not have to ability to flatten the scss files into one file nor does it compile the css-bundle.
 Still, the plugin can makes it much easier to build the solar bundles.